When Abusive Parents are Played for Laughs.

 Chuck Jones' Looney Tunes "Three Bears" series basically consists of the short, perpetually furious father smacking his giant half-wit son - who, to be fair, unintentionally inflicts plenty of pain on his dad.
 At one point, dad lies unconscious and Junior takes hold of his lifeless fist and punches himself with it.

-Whenever we get a flashback to Fry's parents, they are usually shown being ludicrously neglectful towards their son.
+Whenever we get a flashback to Fry's parents, they are usually shown being ludicrously neglectful towards their son (although they didn't exceptionally favour his brother either).
 In "The Cryonic Woman", we even learn that when Fry went missing due to being frozen, his parents didn't even want the police investigating the case due to them believing it would be a waste of taxpayers' money.However, in "Bender's Big Score", Fry went back in time and reunited with his parents, in whose perspective he didn't stay absent long enough to justify calling the authorities.

 They apparently kept him out of school for the same reason.